JeffreyZhuang/Autopilot-documentation/README.md

 - **STABILIZED:** The pilot directly commands the roll and pitch angle.
 Thrust is directly set by the pilot.

 **Auto Modes**
-- **STRATUP**: Estimator initialization and receives waypoints from radio.
+- **STARTUP**: Estimator initialization and receives waypoints from radio.
 Once complete, the plane switches to TAKEOFF_DETECT mode.
 - **TAKEOFF_DETECT**: If the acceleration is above LAUN_ACC_THLD for LAUN_ACC_TIME seconds, the plane switches to TAKEOFF mode.
 - **TAKEOFF** After LAUN_MOT_DEL seconds has passed after takeoff is detected, the throttle is set to the TAKEOFF_THR and the plane holds a pitch angle TAKEOFF_PTCH.
 Once the altitude is above the takeoff altitude threshold TAKEOFF_ALT, the plane switches to cruise mode.
 - **MISSION:** Waypoint following